devesh-anand/devesh-anand.github.io/_posts/2020-04-28-you-are-a-slave.md

 If you’re reading this in the 21st century, chances are you are already a victim of *‘[Digital Dementia](https://www.psychologytoday.com/intl/blog/mind-change/201507/digital-dementia)’*, in simple words, you are a slave to technology.
 Ever felt that you’re kind of lost and dizzy after a long session of screen time?
 Well, that is a clear symptom of dementia.
 And yes, I know there’s a difference between relying on something, and being a slave.

 Ok, so it started like it starts every time.
-In America, British settlers came, the Red Indians didn’t pay much attention, and boom, the land was no more their’s.
+In America, British settlers came, the Red Indians didn’t pay much attention, and boom, the land was no more theirs.
 Something same happened in India.
 Britishers came for trade, and we welcomed them with open arms.
 Trade was beneficial for sure, but we failed to keep their actions and desires in check.
 Result?
 200 years of slavery.

 The case with technology has been quite similar.
 Tech came in 1990s for the masses, suddenly erupted like wild fire in 2000s and was now a part of our lives.
 In this decade, we became heavily reliant on technology.
 Same mistake once again.
 We lost the track of when we became followers of technology, instead of it being the other way round.
 The time frame in which tech became mainstream is just too short, it is 15-20 years, and as expected, we humans couldn’t see the harmful impacts.